25 Things You're Doing That Would Horrify Sleep Doctors

 Reading or watching TV in bed

-Though you may enjoy reading a book or watching TV in bed, MacDowell warns that these activities will keep your brain active up until the point when you're attempting to settle into a restful night's sleep.
+Though you may enjoy reading a book or watching TV in bed, MacDowell warns that these activities will keep your brain active up until the point when you're attempting to settle into a restful sleep.

 "Reading, watching TV, studying, or working in bed can stymie your efforts to sleep," she says.
 "The brain and body are sensitive to habit and routine.
 Use your bed for anything other than sleep and sex and you may condition yourself to associate sleep with waking activities."